emtenet/max-v-fuse-map/README.md

 Each LC can select between two LAB wide a-clrs, a-clr1 & a-clr2.

 This fuse selects a-clr1.

+It _also_ elects out of the LAB's a-load line.

 ### `{lc(), data_#3, mux#}` and `{lc(), data_#6, mux#}`